camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-archive.md

         <ul>
           <li><code>name</code>: Allows you to define the name of the process archive.
 The name will be used for the
             process engine deployment.</li>
           <li><code>tenantId</code>: Allows you to define the tenant-id of the process archive.
 If a tenant-id is set then all containing resources will be deployed for the given tenant-id.
-See the User Guide for details about <a href="{{< relref "user-guide/process-engine/multi-tenancy.md#single-process-engine-with-tenant-identifiers" >}}">Multi-Tenancy</a>.</li>
+See the User Guide for details about <a href="{{< ref "/user-guide/process-engine/multi-tenancy.md#single-process-engine-with-tenant-identifiers" >}}">Multi-Tenancy</a>.</li>
         </ul>
       </p>
       <p>